JADE-V-V/JADE/docs/source/futuredev.rst

 * give the possibility to JADE not only to compare libraries but also to compare different MC code results using the same library;
 * allow JADE to be used more effectively in libraries continuous integration.

+The addition of OpenMC and Serpent is currently under development on the Linux branch.